Isn’t Psychology Just Common Sense?

 - Common sense relies on experience and deductive reasoning, which can be based on false premises, often transferred intergenerationally and across social groups.
 Psychology relies on the scientific method to: observe a phenomenon; craft hypotheses about it; design controlled studies to collect unbiased, reliable, and valid data; analyze the results and assess statistically the probability that the finding is “true” and not a false positive or false negative; develop a theory based on empirical results to guide future, disciplined explorations of the phenomenon.

-- Common sense draws on an individual’s personal experience (e.g., “It has been my experience that . . . .”), which because it is limited can lead to wrong decisions.
+- Common sense draws on an individual’s personal experience (e.g., “It has been my experience that . . . .”), which, because it is limited, can lead to wrong decisions.
+Psychology makes conclusions most frequently based on scientifically collected data from groups of people.

 - Common sense is atheoretical.
 Psychology relies on investigators developing testable theories to guide and discipline research.